B0-B/DirtyMike/README.md

 - ✅ Automatic benchmark is performed on hardware to evaluate best ALGO (see [here](https://xmrig.com/docs/algorithms))
 - ✅ Direct remote execution
 - ✅ Detatched mode for remote hosts (ssh does not need to stay alive)
-- ✅ Works perfectly on low level PCs - needs only 1 CPU thread and ~1GB of RAM
+- ✅ Works perfectly on low level PCs - needs only 1 CPU thread and ~4GB (recommended) of RAM
 - ✅ Taylored to run on VMs especially on scalable droplets, cronjobs etc.
 - ✅ Will only use free CPU power e.g. parallel gaming is possible